Hugh Wynne

 Much of the book takes place in Philadelphia.
 The Bookman gave the book high praise.

 The book was first serialized in The Century from November 1896 through October 1897.

 The full title of the book is Hugh Wynne, Free Quaker, Sometime Brevet Lieutenant-Colonel on the Staff of His Excellency General Washington.

+Richard J. Beamish used the novel as the basis for his libretto to Camille Zeckwer's cantata La Mischianza.